Psychotherapy and counseling page updated 5-26-2018. By Lucrezia Mangione, LCPC, NCC, DCEP.

 What is psychotherapy and counseling?
-The topic is large.
-This page offers general information about it through various articles that I’ve written.
+That is large topic.
+This page offers general information through various articles that I’ve written.

 Links are provided for easy navigation.
 If you don’t see a question or topic that you’d like me to consider answering, do send an email.
 I’d sincerely like to hear your suggestions.

 You’ll also find information about the subjects related to psychotherapy & counseling that are offered here at Handcrafted Health, llc. like holistic therapy for mind, body, spirit healing.
-As with everything on this site, it is for informational purposes only.
-Please read my disclaimer.
+As with everything on this site, it is for informational purposes only (please read my website disclaimers).

 New pages get added here.
 Please check back regularly.